Daniel Carleton Gajdusek: Kuru research

 Kuru was shown to have remarkable similarity to scrapie, a disease of sheep and goats caused by an unconventional infectious agent.
 Subsequently, additional human agents belonging to the same group were discovered.
 They include sporadic, familial, and variant Creutzfeldt–Jakob disease.
-Gajdusek recognized that diseases like Kuru and Creutzfeldt–Jakob disease were caused by a new infectious agent that had not yet been identified.
+Gajdusek recognized that diseases like kuru and Creutzfeldt–Jakob disease were caused by a new infectious agent that had not yet been identified.
 Further research on the scrapie agent by Stanley Prusiner and others led to the identification of endogenous proteins called prions as the cause of these diseases.

 "Unconventional viruses"

 In his 1977 paper "Unconventional Viruses and the Origin and Disappearance of Kuru", Gajdusek postulated that the cause of kuru, scrapie and Creutzfeldt–Jakob disease were caused by what he termed an "unconventional virus".
 In comparison to normal viruses, unconventional viruses had a long incubation period and did not cause an immune response in the host.
-Although Gajdusek noted that there were no demonstrable nucleic acids in unconventional viruses, he did not rule out the possibility that unconventional viruses contained RNA at a low level, despite their radiation resistance.
+Although Gajdusek said there were no demonstrable nucleic acids in unconventional viruses, he did not rule out the possibility that unconventional viruses contained RNA at a low level, despite their radiation resistance.

 These infectious agents were later discovered to be misfolded proteins, or prions.